sswaner/twilio-aws/README.md

 - Please use "VoiceCall" for the resource name
 ![alt tag](./img/config-api-15.png)

-- Please create a "POST" method for this endpoint
+*Please create a "POST" method for this endpoint*

-*Please set this POST method the same way was "/smsmessage'*

 # Deploying API